hubverse-org/hub-dashboard-predtimechart/README.md

 - Is this a good time to remove predtimechart's user ensemble, if desired?
 - Is this an opportunity to set up some kind of general purpose notification service for interested parties (e.g., hub admins) that informs them when, say, the viz is configured or updated, viz data files are updated, etc.?
 - Dashboard: Do we want to allow users to add menu items that link to pages with content loaded from .md files?
 For example, should we support a `hub-website/menus` where users can put files that become menu items with the file name (capitalized, say) and content generated from the file.
+- Generation/scheduling: We will need a flag to indicate whether we want to regenerate forecast json files for all past weeks, or only for the present week.